IkerKa/IkerKa/README.md

 * Programming, later I'll show a big project I'm working on.

-* I'm interested in VideoGames Development, Web Development, Cybersecurity, and Artificial Intelligence.
+* I'm interested in VideoGames Development, Deep learning, Computer Vision, Robotics and Artificial Intelligence.

-* I'm in the Computation branch, interested in software development.
+* I'm in the Computation branch, focused in Computer Vision and Robotics.

 ### **Tech🖥️**